0xh3xa/Genetic-Algorithm/README.md

             init_range_high
         </td>
         <td>
-            mutation value is selected randomly init_range_low and init_range_high from the range specified by the
+            Mutation value is selected randomly init_range_low and init_range_high from the range specified by the
         </td>
         <td>
             init_range_low = 0